 The Adjutant General”

 The camp was actually three camps.
 Camp 1 housed the POWs who had been captured on Bataan and held at Camp O’Donnell.
 Camp 2 was two miles from Camp 1 and was closed because it lacked an adequate water supply.
 It was later reopened and held Naval POWs.
 Camp 3 was eight miles from Camp 1 and six miles from Camp 2.
-It housed the POWs fro Corregidor and those men who had been hospitalized when Bataan surrendered.
+It housed the POWs from Corregidor and those men who had been hospitalized when Bataan surrendered.
 The camp was later closed and the POWs were sent to Camp 1.
 The camp was actually three camps.
 Camp 1 housed the POWs who had been captured on Bataan and held at Camp O’Donnell.
 Camp 2 was two miles from Camp 1 and was closed because it lacked an adequate water supply.
 It was later reopened and held Naval POWs.
 Camp 3 was eight miles from Camp 1 and six miles from Camp 2.
-It housed the POWs from Corregidor and those men who had been hospitalized when Bataan surrendered.
-Camps 1 and 3 were later consolidated into one camp.
+It housed the POWs from Corregidor and was later consolidated into Cabanatuan #1 on October 30, 1942.

 In July 1942, his family received a second message from the War Department.
 This is an excerpt from it since no complete copy has been found.